-- Intermunicipal cooperation, on matters pertaining to utilities and servicing, shall be guided by an agreement contained within an approved Intermunicipal Collaboration Framework.

-New agreements for the development of utilities and servicing infrastructure in the Plan Area shall be developed in - New agreements for the development of utilities and servicing infrastructure in the Plan Area shall be developed in accordance with the provisions of an approved Intermunicipal Collaboration Framework shared between the participating municipalities.
+3.7.1 Intermunicipal cooperation, on matters pertaining to utilities and servicing, shall be guided by an agreement contained within an approved Intermunicipal Collaboration Framework.
+3.7.2 New agreements for the development of utilities and servicing infrastructure in the Plan Area shall be developed in accordance with the provisions of an approved Intermunicipal Collaboration Framework shared between the participating municipalities.